 The success of the social science research enterprise relies on the willingness of research participants to take part in surveys.
 Thus, it is critically important to protect the identities of research subjects.
-Disclosure risk is a term that is often used for the possibility that a data record from a study could be linked to a specific person, thereby revealing information about that person that otherwise would not be known.
+Disclosure risk is a term used for the possibility that a data record from a study could be linked to a specific person or organization, thereby revealing information that otherwise would not be known or known with as much certainty.
 Concerns about disclosure risk have grown as more datasets have become available online, and it has become easier to link research datasets with publicly available external databases.

 ICPSR's Approach to Confidentiality

-- Rigorous review of all datasets to assess disclosure risk
+- Detailed review of all datasets to assess disclosure risk

-- Limiting access to datasets where risk of disclosure remains high
+- Limiting access to datasets for which modifying the data would substantially limit utility or the risk of disclosure remains unacceptably high

-- Training of staff and consulting with data producers in methods of disclosure risk management
+- Training of staff and consulting with data producers in methods of disclosure risk assessment and mitigation

-ICPSR subjects all datasets to a review to assess disclosure risk.
-It has established a certification program in disclosure risk management that involves training data processors to apply rigorous procedures to protect the confidentiality of data that ICPSR processes, archives, and distributes.
+With the exception of deposits placed in openICPSR, our public data-sharing service, ICPSR reviews all datasets to assess disclosure risk.
+It trains data processors to apply specified procedures to protect respondent confidentiality in the data ICPSR processes, archives, and distributes.

-Two kinds of variables often found in social science datasets present problems that could endanger research subjects' confidentiality.
-Some variables point explicitly to particular individuals or units.
-Examples of direct identifiers include:
+Two kinds of variables often found in social science datasets present problems that could endanger research subjects' confidentiality: direct identifiers and indirect identifiers.

 - Telephone numbers, including area codes